supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

     Since we are receiving data from two different sources - Sysmon and Defender for Endpoint.
 We will need to build two KQL statements that could union later.
 But our initial investigation, you will look at each separately.

-    >**Note:** On rare occasions the data loading process may take longer than normal.
-When that happens, the tables may not appear in the query for some hours.
-Continue to Task 3 if you don't see the *Device* tables in the results and come back later to this point.

 6. This detection will focus on data from Defender for Endpoint.
 Run the following KQL Statement:

 ```KQL